-The NCPD consists of two-thousand five-hundred (2,5000) sworn members and one-thousand two-hundred fifteen (1,215) civilians.
+The NCPD consists of two-thousand five-hundred (2,500) sworn members and one-thousand two-hundred fifteen (1,215) civilians.
 Of those civilians, four-hundred thirty-four (434) are school crossing guards.
 The NCPD has systematically decreased the number of sworn members for several years by using civilian employees in all areas where sworn members are not needed.
 Among the NCPD units which have civilianized positions are the following: Intelligence Section, Communications Bureau, Ambulance Bureau, Personnel and Accounting Bureau, and across all Divisions where clerical staff is needed for administrative duties.
+For the demographics of NCPD Department staffing, refer to Exhibit AI annexed hereto.